In redistricting, big say for big cities in DC power balance

 Republicans immediately called foul and braced for a Democrat-led gerrymander that will allow national Democrats to add a seat.

-Redistricting in California, a Democratic bedrock, may not be much a factor.
-Heavily Democratic Los Angeles gained about 100,000 more residents but the state’s redistricting commission is among the most independent in the country.
+Redistricting in California, a Democratic bedrock, may not be much of a factor.
+Heavily Democratic Los Angeles gained about 100,000 more residents, but the state’s redistricting commission is among the most independent in the country.
 Experts say it won’t be beholden to the partisanship that often leads to gerrymandering.

 While New York’s redistricting commission was established as an independent panel, the Democratic-controlled Legislature has final authority over new district lines.
 Republicans, as well as good-governance watchdogs, are wary that Democratic lawmakers will reject new lines recommended by the commission, which is drawing new districts for the first time since it was established by voters in 2014, and devise their own lines to benefit their party.